mirahmed07/sqlalchemy-challenge/README.md

 ### Daily Rainfall Average

 In this challenge, the first ask was to calculate the precipitation for each weather station and display the results along with station information.
-After querying the databases for both tables and checking for null values, the query results were saved in  Pandas dataframes in order to make it easier to manipulate data by using groupby and merge.
+After querying the databases for both tables, the query results were saved in  Pandas dataframes.
 The following dataframe is the result:

 ![rainfall.png](Images/rainfall.PNG)

-The second part of this challenge involved finding daily normals for each date of our defined trip from 2018-06-01 to 2018-06-15 (using only the month and day to identify historic data with the same dates) and plotting an area plot as below:
+The second part of this challenge involved finding daily normals for each date of our defined trip from 2017-08-01 to 2017-08-07 (using only the month and day to identify historic data with the same dates) and plotting an area plot as below:

 ![daily-normals.png](Images/trip_temp.png)